 Post Graduate Nurse Practitioner Certificates

-The PLU School of Nursing offers a Post Graduate Nurse Practitioner Certificate for two advanced practice specialty areas:
+The PLU School of Nursing offers a Post Graduate Nurse Practitioner Certificate for three advanced practice specialty areas:

 - Family Nurse Practitioner (FNP)

 - Psychiatric Mental Health Nurse Practitioner (PMHNP)

 The certificate program is designed for individuals who already hold an ARNP licensure or are doctorally prepared to add a specialty to their credentials without completing all the requirements for the Doctor of Nursing Practice (DNP) degree.
 It is available for both post-master’s and post-doctoral entry options.

 The Family Nurse Practitioner specialty focuses on client-centered clinical practice, and prepares nurses to respond to the needs of today’s and tomorrow’s health care consumers, to manage direct care based on advanced assessment and diagnostic reasoning, to incorporate health promotion and disease prevention interventions into health care delivery, and to recognize their potential for professional growth, responsibility, and autonomy.
 Successful completion of the Family Nurse Practitioner Post Graduate Certificate program qualifies students to sit for national certification examinations for Family Nurse Practitioner, making them eligible under Washington State law for Advanced Registered Nurse Practitioner (ARNP) licensure.